CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 An IS Revision Manual MUST be created.
 The manual MUST be adopted by the management.

-#### DER.3.2.A3 Definition of the basis of the audit and a common rating scheme [IS audit team]
+#### DER.3.2.A3 Definition of the basis for the audit and a common rating scheme [IS audit team]

-The audit basis for the IS audit MUST be the UP Bund, the Information Security Review Guide, the BSI Information Security Standards, and the IT Baseline Protection Compendium.
+The audit basis for the IS audit MUST be the UP Bund, the Information Security Review Guide, the BSI Information Security Standards and the IT Baseline Protection Compendium.
 This MUST also be known to all involved.
 For the assessment of the implementation of the measures, the evaluation scheme from * Information Security Revision - A Guide for the IS Revision Based on IT-Grundschutz * MUST be used (see 4. * Further Information *).

 #### DER.3.2.A4 Preparation of a plan for the IS audit